BenjaminSiskoo/nSide/README.txt

   Many bugs in different spots. higan's WonderSwan emulator is still new and full of bugs, all of which affect nSide's version of the emulator.
   *Card Captor Sakura has columns of corruption when characters speak.
-  *Meitantai Conan - Nishi no Meitantei Saidai no Kiki!? will not start because it relies on correct prefetch emulation.
+  *Meitantei Conan - Nishi no Meitantei Saidai no Kiki!? will not start because it relies on correct prefetch emulation.

 ===========================
 Changes from higan: General
 ===========================
-   Changed "higan" to "nSide" and added a Contributors field for Ryphecha and Cydrak, which were credited in comments in fc.hpp and gba.hpp, on the Configuration Settings Advanced tab and Cocoa About box.
-  Credited blargg and Jonas Quinn as contributors to higan (blargg wrote the DSP code for the compatibility and performance cores, and Jonas Quinn contributed many fixes for the SFC DSPs and the Game Boy).
-  There may still be more that I am missing, so let me know on byuu's forums if you or someone else needs to be credited.
+   Changed "higan" to "nSide" and added a Contributors field on the Configuration Settings Advanced tab and Cocoa About box.
+This list has 34 names of people who contributed to higan (and whose contributions appear in nSide), but there may still be more that I am missing, so let me know on byuu's forums if you or someone else needs to be credited.

    Reformatted the "About" text to show contributors to higan and show which program nSide branched from.